sysbiolux/DeepOncoAI/readme.md

 ```
 snakemake --cores 1 --use-conda --configfile workflow\config_snake.yaml
 ```
-(remember the slash is inverted in Unix systems)
+Remember the slash is inverted in Unix systems, and your default environment might not be called 'base' but 'root'.

 * the results of each of the steps is written as a *pickle* object.
 Here is some info about [pickle](https://docs.python.org/3/library/pickle.html)